Tracy Morgan and Megan Wollover Divorcing After Nearly 5 Years of Marriage - E! Online

 The famed comedian has announced he and his wife are splitting, less than a month ahead of what would have been their fifth wedding anniversary on August 23.

-"Sadly, after nearly five years of marriage, Megan and I are filing for divorce," Morgan confirmed in a statement to People on Wednesday, July 29.
+"Sadly, after nearly five years of marriage, Megan and I are filing for divorce," Morgan confirmed in a statement to E!
+News on Wednesday, July 29.
 "This is a challenging time for all involved, so I ask that you please respect our privacy."

 As fans may recall, the former husband and wife tied the knot in an "emotional" wedding ceremony in 2015, years after their 2011 engagement and one year after he survived the June 2014 car crash that killed fellow passenger and comedian James McNair.